-Fig. 124 Heating controls on the dash panel
+Fig. 125 Heating controls on the dash panel

-- Use the knobs ⇒ Fig. 124 (1) and (4) and control (5) to set the temperature, air distribution and blower speed. - To switch a function on or off, press the appropriate button 2 or 3.
+- Using the controls ⇒ fig. 125 1 and 4 and the control 5 you can set the temperature, air distribution and the blower speed. - To switch a function on or off, press the appropriate button 2 or 3.
 When the function is activated, the display window in the lower left of the button is lit.